glutenfreehackerscollective/glutenfreehackerscollective/docs/conferences/hackersummercamp.md

 7. Ito Omakase - Omakase sushi.
 Not dedicated gluten free, but they will make sure everything is separate for your meal to ensure no CC.
 8. Evel Pie - Deep dish pizza, GF dough is made in house.
 9. In-n-Out - Not dedicated gluten free, but the only glutenous item is the burger bun.
 They offer lettuce wraps.
 Fries are gluten free.
+10. Firefly - Tapas, with a variety of cuisines.
+With two locations in LV Firefly has fantastic allergen protocols, and can make most of their menu GF.